Greatest Hits (Queen album): Commercial performance

-In the UK, Greatest Hits debuted at number two on the UK Albums Chart and climbed to number one the following week, spending four weeks at the top.
+In the UK, Greatest Hits debuted at number two on the UK Albums Chart and climbed to number one the following week, spending four weeks at the top, for three of which it held Prince Charming by Adam and the Ants to second place.
 The album continued to sell well throughout the 1980s, appearing on several UK year-end charts, and by the end of the decade it had become the fourth-biggest selling album in the UK during the 1980s, with sales of over 1.9 million copies.
 By 2006, Greatest Hits had become the best-selling album in the UK and the first album to sell more than five million copies there.
 In February 2014, Greatest Hits became the first album in the UK to sell over six million copies, and it was claimed that one in three families in the UK owned a copy.
-In June 2022, Greatest Hits spent its 1000th week on the UK Albums Chart, and in July 2022, it reached seven million sales, with one in four households in the UK estimated to have a copy of the album.
+In June 2022, Greatest Hits spent its 1,000th week on the UK Albums Chart, and in July 2022, it reached seven million sales, with one in four households in the UK estimated to have a copy of the album.
+As of November 2025, the album has spent 1,180 weeks in the top 100 of the UK Albums Chart.

 In the US, Greatest Hits sold moderately well on initial release in 1981, obtaining a platinum certification.
 It reached a new peak of number 11 on the Billboard 200 chart on its reissue in 1992, and finally made the top ten of the Billboard 200 in November 2020 when it peaked at number eight, as a result of a Walmart sale on various vinyl albums on 14 November 2020.
 The 39 years and one month that the album took to reach the top ten of the Billboard 200 is the second-longest ascent to the top ten in the history of the US album chart.
-One of the longest charting albums in the US, as of March 2023 it has spent 533 weeks on the Billboard 200.
+One of the longest charting albums in the US, as of November 2025 it has spent 673 weeks on the Billboard 200.
 Greatest Hits has now been certified nine times platinum in the US for sales of nine million copies, making it the band's best-selling album in that country.
 It is also the band's best-selling album to date, with total sales of over 25 million copies.